 - Determine the impact of improvements by comparing your efforts to resulting retention and attrition rates.

-Building meaningful relationships with customers doesn’t have to be a labour-intensive or impossible feat for large businesses or franchise brands.
-Using machine-learning (ML) and AI-powered technology, brands can employ automated systems to effectively repeat these steps and continuously develop closer relationships with customers.
+Building meaningful relationships with customers doesn’t have to be a labor-intensive or impossible feat for large businesses or franchise brands.
+Using machine learning (ML) and AI-powered technology, brands can employ automated systems to effectively repeat these steps and continuously develop closer relationships with customers.

 Personalizing customer engagement gives hospitality businesses the opportunity to curate better and longer-lasting experiences.
 The process acts in a cycle, taking each part of the customer journey into consideration, and consistently looping back improvements into each step.